 Beef short ribs are the absolute best cut of beef for slow cooking!
 The most tender and succulent fall apart beef you will ever have, you’d pay top dollar at fine dining restaurants for a plate of these Braised Beef Short Ribs.

 Cooked long and slow in a rich red wine sauce, these beef ribs are easy enough for midweek, and most definitely impressive enough for company.
-Mop your bowl clean with Irish Soda Bread, a quick and easy rustic no-yeast bread!
+(And after you’d tried these, try the BBQ Beef Ribs next!)